effector/effector/documentation/src/content/docs/en/ecosystem-development/unit-shape-protocol.md

 };
 ```

 It is possible with the `@@unitShape` protocol.
-It allows us to define the shape of a unit in your custom entity, and then using it in UI libraries.
+It allows defining the shape of a unit in the custom entity and then using it in UI libraries.
 Just add field `@@unitShape` with a function that return shape of units to your entity:

 ```ts
 function createRoute(/* ... */) {